TheGalileo/Hangman/README.md

 # Hangman
 The popular word game, Hangman.
 Developed using Python2.7 and Tkinter for simple GUI.

+Credits:
+Due credits are to be given to the creators of py2exe.
+It was because of them that THIS can be run even on systems that don't have Python directories installed in them.

 Description :
 This is a simple coding task that I did during the slacking days of summer.